SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.md

 >
 > - You can **revoke the permissions given to Skyline Communications at any time in the Azure Portal**.
 For more information, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/manage-application-permissions?pivots=portal).
 > - You can unlink the tenant by clicking the *Remove* button next to the tenant ID.
 However, **unlinking the tenant** from the organization **will not remove the permissions given to Skyline Communications**.
-> - If there are **changes to the software** that cause new or different permissions to be required, you can grant the permissions again by clicking the *Regrant* button next to the tenant ID.
+> - If there are **changes to the software** that cause new or different permissions to be required, you can grant admin consent again by clicking the *Regrant* button next to the tenant ID.